unic8s/hd2_macropad/README.md

 Get the game on [PC](https://store.steampowered.com/app/553850/HELLDIVERS_2/) or [PS5&trade;](https://www.playstation.com/games/helldivers-2/)

 > [!IMPORTANT]
 > The device is not able to connect to the PS5&trade; directly.
-We're currently working on the [BT2USB bridge](https://github.com/unic8s/bt2usb_bridge) which plugs into the USB port of a PS5&trade; directly and connects to the HD2 Macropad via Bluetooth.
+We're currently working on the [BT2USB bridge](https://github.com/unic8s/bt2usb_bridge) which plugs into the USB port of a PS5&trade; directly and connects to the HD2 Macropad via Bluetooth or USB.

-Based on an affordable IoT platform device with a capacitive touchscreen it's very handy for a PC or PS5&trade; since it's connected via Bluetooth as a keyboard input device.
+Based on an affordable IoT platform device with a capacitive touchscreen it's very handy for a PC or PS5&trade; since it's connected via Bluetooth or USB as a keyboard input device.

 > HELLDIVERS and PS5 are registered trademarks of SONY INTERACTIVE ENTERTAINMENT LLC.

 ## Prerequesites
 - The specific device [JC3248W535](https://s.click.aliexpress.com/e/_DneMCLR)
 - USB-C data cable to communicate with a PC for flashing the firmware once.
-After successful operation the device will connect only via Bluetooth.
+After successful operation the device will connect only via Bluetooth or USB.
 - Normal users
   - Web browser ([Google Chrome](https://www.google.com/intl/en_us/chrome/) or [Microsoft Edge](https://www.microsoft.com/en-us/edge/)) for uploading the firmware to the device
 - Pro users